MJLee25/LEZ-spatial-did-korea/README.md

 Replication code for the study:

-**Pollutant-Specific and Spatial Spillover Effects of Low Emission Zones in South Korea: A Staggered Spatial DID Analysis**
+**Pollutant-Specific and Spatial Air-Quality Responses to Low Emission Zones in South Korea: A Spatial Panel Analysis of Staggered Adoption**

 ## Overview